H-a-y-k/Knapsack-Encryption-With-Permutations/README.md

+ # Knapsack encryption with permutations
  Implementation and analysis of a public-key encryption system with permutations conceptually similar to the Merklee-Hellman knapsack cryptosystem.